CREEC and Co-counsel Seek Emergency Court Ruling for Immediate COVID-19 Protections for People in Immigration Jails

 The motion argues that if ICE cannot or will not immediately take steps to ensure that medically vulnerable people are protected from COVID-19 – including providing timely access to qualified and necessary healthcare – then the Court should order ICE to release those individuals in the interest of public health.

 The preliminary injunction is being requested as part of an existing class action lawsuit, Fraihat v.
-ICE, on behalf of the nearly 40,000 people held in ICE detention facilities throughout ICE’s detention system.
+ICE, on behalf of the nearly 40,000 people held in ICE immigration jails throughout ICE’s detention system.
 Based on first-hand observations from attorneys serving clients inside detention centers and direct reports from people who are detained, the current conditions are medically dangerous and fail to meet standard public health recommendations for addressing the pandemic.

 The threat of COVID-19 compounds the existing inhumane conditions in detention centers already highlighted in the lawsuit.
 In several instances, detention centers have not provided any information about COVID-19 to detained people, meaning they do not know the symptoms or how to even try to protect themselves from infection.